 World War II had turned forestry work into a form of civil defense, and prisoners a new army on the home front.
 On the surface, much of the work in the new conservation camps—clearing brush, building retaining walls, grading roads and fire lines—recalled the road-labor camps in the nation’s South and West since the 1890s.
 But the context of fire prevention turned this ordinary labor—not to mention emergency deployments on a fire line—into a national service.
 Civilians and prison administrators referred to camp inmates as “troops” or “soldiers” and their work sites as “trenches” or “battlefields.”
 Whether the convicts were dealing with floods, airplane crashes or earthquakes, state agencies and reporters typically described prisoners’ emergency relief work in military terms.

 Many prisoners jumped at the chance to see themselves as soldiers on home-front lines rather than as men behind bars.
-“Sweat, muscles and endurance are the only factors that can perform this arduous and extremely dangerous work” of saving “modern civilization” from enemy “sabotage,” one prisoner was quoted as saying in a corrections’ department biannual report during the war years.
+“Sweat, muscles and endurance are the only factors that can perform this arduous and extremely dangerous work” of saving “modern civilization” from enemy “sabotage,” one prisoner was quoted as saying in a corrections’ department biannual report at the time.
 At Chino, inmates actually manned the towers as air-raid sentries, feeling more like guards than prisoners.

 For California’s prison managers, the new program had another benefit: the prospect of rehabilitation.
 Prisoners would save forests, and the forests, in turn, would save the men.
 Romantic notions of male rehabilitation through outdoor forest work drew on deeply entrenched myths about frontier life.
 If urban blight and industrial decline undermined men’s good conduct and citizenship, then forests, mountains and proximity to wholesome country folk could provide the antidote.